-Subject to applicable law and our articles of association, we can issue shares with any rights or restrictions attached to them as long as this is not restricted by any rights attached to existing shares.
-These rights or restrictions can be decided either by an ordinary resolution passed by our shareholders, or by our directors as long as there is no conflict with any resolution passed by our shareholders.
-Accordingly, without further shareholder approval but subject to the limitations described above, including pre-emption rights, the directors could issue one or more series of preferred shares and establish the rights, preferences, redemption terms and other provisions of those shares.
+Our articles of association provide that, subject to applicable law, Royal Dutch Shell can issue shares with any rights or restrictions attached to them as long as this is not restricted by any rights attached to existing shares.
+These rights or restrictions can be decided either by an ordinary resolution passed by the shareholders or by the directors as long as there is no conflict with any resolution passed by the shareholders.
+Accordingly, without further shareholder approval but subject to the limitations described above, including pre-emption rights, the directors could issue one or more series of preferred shares and establish the rights, preferences, redemption terms and other provisions of those shares.(1)